1Japanese bullet train

 17. Trains in Japan have been designed to bark like a dog and snorts like a deer to scare deer away from the tracks in a bid to reduce the number of animal deaths on the railway line.

-18. There is an old train track running through Germany, but it all lies on Belgian soil.
+18. There is a rare old train track running through Germany, but it all lies on Belgian soil.
 This creates five chunks of German land which are not actually connected to the rest of Germany.

 19. Trains stay on the tracks because of weight and the angle of the wheels, not the lip or flange on the inside of the wheel.